 Introduction

-Module 3 is divided into two sections and a major group planning task.
+Module 3 is divided into two sections and a major AtoN planning task.
 Module 3A focuses on obligations imposed on National Competent Authorities under SOLAS Chapter V; the responsibilities of AtoN service providers and the levels of service that they should deliver.

 Module 3B covers four main subject areas, each of which forms an essential element in the management of AtoN service provision.